-Kick off your heels at these 5 London parks
+Kick off your heels at these 5 parks in London

 When you’re done with all of London’s shopping and nightlife, why not enjoy some of this city’s best parks and forget you’re even in a cultural capital.
 On a summer’s day, masses of locals get together in these tranquil green spaces to soak up the sun – you might as well kick off your heels and join them!